-After a long and dark Autumn, the First of Advent on Sunday 1 December marks the beginning of the countdown to Christmas in Sweden.
+After a long and dark Autumn, the First of Advent marks the beginning of the countdown to Christmas in Sweden.

 At the end of November, Swedes get out their advent candles, light the electric stars and candelabras in the windows and hang the outdoor lighting displays.
 Since the 1890s, it has been a Swedish custom to light a candle every Sunday during Advent.
 The first candle is lit in the Advent candlestick on the First of Advent and each Sunday until Christmas, another candle will be lit until all four candles are alight on or just before Christmas Eve.

 It was in the 1930s that Swedes adopted the Moravian (Czech Republic) custom of hanging a paper star in windows.
 It was about this time that the advent calendar made it to Sweden too.
 Children open a window in the calendar for each passing day until Christmas Eve and Sveriges Television airs a special Christmas calendar show for the kids with 24 episodes, starting on 1 December.
-This year’s calendar is called “Panik i tomteverkstaden” (Transl: Panic in Santa’s workshop).
+This year’s calendar is called Kronprinsen som försvann (Transl: The Crown Prince who disappeared).

 Concerts and markets

-On and around the first Sunday of Advent many Swedes attend Christmas concerts, many of which are held in local churches.
+Christmas in Sweden means that on and around the first Sunday of Advent many attend Christmas concerts, many of which are held in local churches.
 We can really recommend the Lucia concert in the Stockholm Cathedral, Storkyrkan.
 There are concerts held around Sweden throughout December.

 Kungsträdgården park in the heart of Stockholm will turn Christmas wonderland where you can enjoy skating or visit one of the many free events.